KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md

 * [Imgur](https://imgur.com/J2UXMr4)

 **Significance:**
-Dash iframes do not always work against the bubbles, especially for the abyss mage ones which home onto the character even after iframing through it.
-While the character initially hit still takes damage from the bubble, the dangerous CC effect of the bubble can be ignored, which makes dealing with the bubbles without ult iframes a lot easier.
+Dash i-frames do not always work against the bubbles, especially for the abyss mage ones which home onto the character even after iframing through it.
+While the character initially hit still takes damage from the bubble, the dangerous CC effect of the bubble can be ignored, which makes dealing with the bubbles without ult i-frames a lot easier.

 ### Rifthounds